rGuldborg/Legends.io/README.md

 - `target/dist/Mejais-<version>.exe` - a per-user installer that bundles a private JRE, JavaFX, shortcuts, and the snapshot database.

 Both artifacts include everything the runtime needs, so end users don't have to install Java or download additional JavaFX modules.

+Whenever you push a new build (or updated snapshot) to GitHub, the installed app will light up the "Update Mejais" button automatically so users can grab the latest version straight from the Game view.